2001 United States elections

-The 2001 United States elections were held on November 6 of that year (with some exceptions for local elections and other special elections across the country).
-The 2001 recession was a dominant issue throughout the year as well as the September 11 attacks and subsequent War on Terror.
+Elections were held in the United States on November 6, 2001 (with some exceptions for local elections and other special elections across the country).
+The 2001 recession was a dominant issue throughout the year as well as the September 11 attacks and subsequent war on terror.

+Despite President George W. Bush's strong popularity amongst the American public due to the September attacks, the Democratic Party flipped the governorships of Virginia and New Jersey, a typical showing for an opposition party in off-year elections.

 Federal elections

 No elections to either the Senate or House were regularly scheduled to occur in 2001.

 U.S. House of Representatives special elections

 In 2001, seven special elections to fill vacancies in the House of Representatives were held.
 Special elections were held for Pennsylvania's 9th congressional district (on May 15), California's 32nd congressional district (June 5), Virginia's 4th congressional district (June 19), Massachusetts's 9th congressional district (October 16), Florida's 1st congressional district (October 16), Arkansas's 3rd congressional district (November 20), and South Carolina's 2nd congressional district (December 18).
 Only one district, Virginia's 4th congressional district, changed hands with state Senator Randy Forbes' (R) victory to the seat previously held by Norman Sisisky (D).
 Thus Republicans increased their majority in the House by one seat.